-- 2. The counties and their providers often serve young children.
-It is unclear what the acceptable age range is for asking children about their sexual orientation and gender identity. - 3.
-For programs administered through or in partnership with California's elementary and secondary schools, federal and state law may limit the type of questions regarding sexual orientation and gender identify that may be asked of a child without written permission from a parent or guardian. - 4.
-In addition to complying with the Commission regulations, California's counties must follow state and federal laws that establish similar and potentially conflicting data-gathering requirements.
-Creating consistent demographic reporting requirements would streamline and simplify their work. - 5.
-The state lacks a data-reporting system that can accept the detailed demographic information required by the new regulations.
+- 3) For programs administered through or in partnership with California's elementary and secondary schools, federal and state law may limit the type of questions regarding sexual orientation and gender identity that may be asked of a child without written permission from a parent or guardian. - 4) In addition to complying with the Commission regulations, California's counties must follow state and federal laws that establish similar and potentially conflicting data- gathering requirements.
+Creating consistent demographic reporting requirements would streamline and simplify their work. - 5) The state lacks a data-reporting system that can accept the detailed demographic information required by the new regulations.